 - The January sleeper hit.
 In the early 2010s, an odd phenomenon kept happening at the beginning of the year—artists with cult followings were topping the Billboard 200 with extremely low numbers of sales.
 A great example of this is Amos Lee’s Mission Bell, a chart-topping album that sold just 40,000 copies in its first week in January of 2011—an impressive number for Lee, who has never gotten near that single-week sales number before or since—but at the time, a nadir for the album charts that’s since been lowered.
 A couple weeks before that, the ’90s alt-rock band Cake did the same thing with their first album in seven years.
 They sold 4,000 more units than Lee did.
 “The increasingly low bar for topping Billboard’s album chart suggests that it may not mean very much to have a Number One record anymore,” Rolling Stone noted at the time.
 Nonetheless, taking advantage of a lack of wattage on the charts is an effective way of building exposure for an artist on the charts.

 - The iTunes effect.
 In 2005, Billboard changed its rules for single sales to allow digital downloads to count for the chart, and one of the biggest beneficiaries was a solo artist who, as a member of a alt-rock band, missed a chance to top the pop charts for a couple of months in a row because of Billboard’s dumb rules.
 Gwen Stefani’s “Hollaback Girl,“ released two months after changes to digital download rules, was catapulted to further success thanks to users who were buying the single on iTunes en masse.
-“In the early months of the digital-powered Hot 100, no song benefited more from the new formula than Stefani’s bananas anthem,” music writer (and “Old Town Road” defender) Chris Molanphy wrote in the Village Voice.
-(Another direct beneficiary was piano man Ben Folds, whose biggest Hot 100 hit, to this day, is a profane cover of an NWA song.)
+“In the early months of the digital-powered Hot 100, no song benefited more from the new formula than Stefani’s bananas anthem,” music writer Chris Molanphy wrote in the Village Voice.
+(Another direct beneficiary was piano man Ben Folds, currently the artistic advisor for the National Symphony Orchestra, whose biggest Hot 100 hit, to this day, is a profane cover of an NWA song.)